camouflagedName/dating_app/README.md

 Depending on how many questions a visiting user gets correct, they can unlock features about the other user.
 For instance, if a user get a low score after completing a quiz (aka COMBO), they will only be able to see very basic facts about the selected user's profile.
 But if they match at 100%, they can see more details and send a direct message to the other user.
 If the other user then fails the first user's quiz, then only one party will be able to message.
 Users start on a home screen with a container that displays a random user.
 The user can either skip (remove from ever seeing again), bookmark, or access their quiz to complete it and unlock the profile.
 Users can also view

 ### 5. COMBO Creator
-This was complex and robust enough that it required its own section both on the md file and as a folder in the JS files.
 In a user's **personal profile**, they can:
 - create
     - default variation comes with questions and answers filled in; the user then selects the "correct answer"